Below will essentially be a catch-all for the information you need to know about the HackFab Losi Mini-T 2.0 (or Mini-B) Oval Conversion Chassis.

-Our chassis conversion allows you to take the new Losi Mini-T 2.0 and turn it into essentially a modern “Mini Late Model”.
+Our chassis conversion allows you to take the new Losi Mini-T 2.0 (or Mini-B) and turn it into essentially a modern “Mini Late Model”.
 Those that recall in 2011’ish the original Losi Mini Late Model was based off of the original Mini-T and was a dedicated oval car with a longer wheelbase.
 It shipped with a Late Model body but had all sorts of aftermarket support for bodies including the Kipps Hobbies Eastern Dirt Modified and McAllister also had a slew of options including Street Stocks, Midwest Modified, NASCAR, NASTRUCK, 50’s Chevy, Oldie Style Sedan, other Late Models..
 Our local track ended up having 5 classes based on this chassis with various body and electronic rules.
 It was some of the most fun racing I’ve experienced in my 20+ years of r/c.

 So, you’ve found the HackFab oval conversion for the Losi Mini-T 2.0, and are wondering what you need to do to convert your car?
 We’ve made it pretty easy with a complete kit that is available for purchase.
 Our conversion does two main things: